Battle of Camerone and the hand of Captain Danjou

 Mottoes of the French Foreign Legion

 Devise de la Légion étrangère.
 The first long-used motto of the French Foreign Legion was: Valeur et Discipline (Valour and Discipline).
 The motto originated from the French army of the First Empire (1804 – 1814).
 The Foreign Legion had used it since December 1848, while being part of the French army of the Napoleon’s Second Empire (1852 – 1870).
 The motto lost its importance during the Second World War.
 Since the end of the First Indochina War (1946 – 1954) the Legion has ceased to use the mottoe.

 Honneur et Fidélité.
 Honor and Fidelity.
 The second long-used motto of the French Foreign Legion.
 Unlike the rest of the French Army using the motto “Honneur et Patrie” (Honor and Motherland), the Foreign Legion uses the motto “Honneur et Fidélité”.
 The motto originated from the motto of the Régiment de Diesbach (1721-1806), the Swiss unit within the French Imperial Army.

 The motto has been probably used since the 1850s, when the Second Foreign Legion (1855-56) solely composed of Swiss legionnaires was integrated into the original Foreign Legion.
 However, the motto “Valeur et Discipline” was predominately used until the 1920s, when it was replaced by the motto “Honneur et Fidélité”.

 Legio Patria Nostra.
-Legion is our Motherland.
+The Legion is our Fatherland.
 The third and newest motto of the French Foreign Legion.
 This motto is also the most frequent motto in the current Legion.
 The Legio Patria Nostra motto has an unknown origin.
 Initially, it was used by legionnaires within the 3rd Foreign Infantry Regiment.
 At a later date, it became the main motto of the whole Legion.
 Nowadays, the motto “Legio Patria Nostra” is the best known motto of the Foreign Legion.

 Seven-flame grenade of the French Foreign Legion